macvmio/fugaci/README.md

 ## License

-Fugaci is licensed under the Apache License 2.0.
-See the [LICENSE](LICENSE) file for details.
+Fugaci is licensed under the Apache License 2.0, allowing you to use, modify, and distribute the software.
+See the LICENSE file for more details.

 ## Credits